TORTOISES AND HABITAT CONNECTIVITY

 What’s Been Found

-This is a new project!
 Field work began in April 2021 and has been very successful.
-Seventeen tortoises have been marked, and several others have been observed or reported by other individuals.
-Transmitters have been attached to 12 adults; juveniles do not receive transmitters.
+We have marked 24 tortoises, and several more have been observed or reported by other individuals.
+Transmitters have been attached to 17 adults and two immature tortoises.

 Continued tracking will allow us to determine areas typically used by each individual, overlap between those areas, short- and long-distance movement patterns, and much more.
+We will also be able to determine any barriers to movements within the Preserve.
 From this information, the influence of natural and human factors can be teased out to help inform management needs.

 How You Can Help